 Whether it’s a personalized 3D-printed car or large-scale fabrication in space, the opportunities for financial success and human progress are greater than ever.
 Looking to the future, manufacturing may begin to include never-before-seen approaches to making things using nanotechnology and even biology.

-That’s where Singularity University’s Exponential Manufacturing conference comes in.
+That’s where Singularity University’s Exponential Manufacturing summit comes in.

 Hosted in Boston, Massachusetts May 10 and 11, Exponential Manufacturing is a meetup of 400 of the world’s most forward-thinking manufacturing leaders, investors and entrepreneurs.
 Speakers will dive into the topics of artificial intelligence, robotics and UAVs, synthetic biology, digital fabrication, nanotechnology, big data, and smart sensors and networks.